Your AI SDR failed because it pitched. We build agents that do the reverse.

 - Human approval for the first 50.
 For every new ICP, a human on your team approves the first 50 sends.
 After that, the system runs with sampling review.

-What actually happens when you train this way.
+What happens when you train this way.

 "The first outbound that didn't sound like a robot wrote it."